warnat/openproject-revisions_git/README.md

 #### 3. Gitolite access

 Make sure you can ssh into Gitolite from the openproject user.
-If you run the following command, the output below (or similar for gitolite2) should appear. **If it does not, this is a Gitolite configuration error.**
+If you run the following command, the output below (or similar for Gitolite 2) should appear. **If it does not, this is a Gitolite configuration error.**

 	openproject$ ssh -i <gitolite-admin SSH key> git@localhost info hello openproject, this is git@dev running gitolite3 v3.x-x on git x.x.x